 Tverskaya Zastava Square

-The sidewalk connecting the Belorusskaya metro station and the station area with the park and the church square on the opposite side of the 1st Tverskaya-Yamskaya street will be framed with a special wide curbstone and a contrasting granite ornamentation pattern to reveal the face.
+The sidewalk connecting the Belorusskaya metro station and the station area with the park and the church square on the opposite side of the 1st Tverskaya-Yamskaya street was framed with a special wide curbstone and a contrasting granite ornamentation pattern to reveal the face.
 Pattern inspired by the architecture of the historic facade of the station emphasizes the unity and purity of the sidewalk.
-The space for pedestrians will be expanded - it has been an unobstructed passage - along the whole area from the metro station to the Church of St. Nicholas the Wonderworker through the station of the Belorussorgo railway station and the passage under the Overpass.
+The space for pedestrians expanded - there was an unobstructed passage.
+Along the whole area from the metro station to the Church of St. Nicholas the Wonderworker through the station of the Belorussorgo railway station and the passage under the overpass.

-The former monument of Maxim Gorky will return to the park, located on a green island in the center of the square.
-It will be delicately surrounded by lime trees, giving a slight shadow on a hot summer day.
+The former monument of Maxim Gorky now returns to the park, located on a green island in the center of the square.
+It is delicately surrounded by Tilia trees, giving a slight shadow on a hot summer day.

-Landscaping of the area will be supplemented by additional planters located between the station buildings.
-From an previously abandoned wasteland at the side of Butyrsky Val Street turning into a cozy park area, this plan will be complimented with a pavilion, a tribute to traditional stand alone kiosk of Moscow city.
+Landscaping of the area is supplemented by additional planters located between the station buildings.
+From an previously abandoned wasteland at the side of Butyrsky Val Street turning into a cozy park area, the plan will be complimented in the future with a pavilion, in an reconstruction of twraditional stand alone kiosk of Moscow city.